Matrescence Part 1: Making Room for Maternal Identity Exploration during Pregnancy

 With pregnancy often comes a complete reevaluation of time, priority, and plans as you consider how your life and identity will change in the future.
 This can mean major perspective shifts towards your career, existing lifestyle, sense of autonomy, and relationship with your body looking or feeling a certain way - all of which may have been key sources of identity or stability pre-pregnancy.

 Something I think deserves more attention are the changes across your relational ecosystem that can start to occur with pregnancy and matrescence.
 We’ve all lost people to kids.
 While you may feel more connected (or reconnect) with certain friendships or family relationships with a new shared identity, you may feel more distant with others if you’re no longer able to relate.
-What’s on your mind may feel uncomfortable being honest about with your current social circle, or you may compare or feel competitive with other mothers.
+What’s on your mind may feel uncomfortable being honest about with friends, or you may compare or feel competitive with other birthing people.
 You may feel more connected with a partner and find it easy to relate to each other as a family unit or there may be a sense that nothing will go back to the way it was before.
+Whether you like it or not, people may start treating you differently, which can feel affirming and strange all at the same time.

-Takeaways for expecting mothers
+Takeaways for expecting mothers that aren’t about your body, baby, or nursery

 Just as there’s no one way for a person to experience adolescence on their way to adulting, there isn’t a right way for birthing people to experience matrescence or mother-becoming.
 Pregnancy comes with a whole lot on the inside (beyond a growing baby) - and what matters is being open to self-discovery and what may come with: celebration and challenge, growth spurts and growing pains, moments of “not much happening” and everything in between.